rfougy/riv.systems/cms/blog/personal/2025-03-15_dear_ojiisan.md

 <br/>
 <br/>

-The green benches broken in over the decades.
+Green wooden benches broken in over the course of decades.
-The decaying wooden doors down narrow side streets.
+Decaying doors scattered down narrow alleyways.
-The abundance of people wearing scarves and smoking cigarettes while sitting at the outside spaces of cafes.
+Strangers wearing scarves and smoking cigarettes, sitting at the outdoor seating of cafes and restaurants.

 <br/>
 <br/>